Bluffton businesses start to see the comeback from COVID-19

 “It’s wonderful to see Bluffton looking like Bluffton again.
 I am thrilled about all the hard work, I know our business community has done to make this possible,” says Paula Scott, CEO of the Bluffton Area Chamber of Commerce.

-Whether it be the stores, the coffee shop or even the Shannon Theater showing movies again there is a since of normal returning to the village of Bluffton, after the pandemic hit them and the rest of the United States hard.
+Whether it be the stores, the coffee shop, or even the Shannon Theater showing movies again there is a sense of normality returning to the village of Bluffton after the pandemic hit them and the rest of the United States hard.

 The farmer’s market has been open for a little over a month.
-While they still offer a variety of items like maple syrup, fresh produce and bake goods, things have been a little different for this tight knit community.
+While they still offer a variety of items like maple syrup, fresh produce, and baked goods, things have been a little different for this tight-knit community.

 As the economy starts to recover, safety is still the underlining message, and you can see that stressed throughout the community.